Commutative algebras of series: Introduction

 \begin{challenge} \textbf{Second challenge} \\ Show that every \BAC~$P$-product gives rise to polynomial $P$-automata. \end{challenge}

-\paragraph{(D) Algorithms.}
+\subparagraph*{(D) Algorithms.}

 It remains to see whether the equivalence problem for $P$-automata is decidable for \BAC~$P$-products.
 This is the case for Hadamard~\cite[Corollary 1]{BenediktDuffSharadWorrell:LICS:2017}, shuffle~\cite[Theorem 1]{Clemente:CONCUR:2024}, and infiltration automata~\cite[Theorem 2]{Clemente:LICS:2025}.
-All these works rely on a common technique, Hilbert's finite basis theorem, originating in the late 1990's work of Novikov and Yakovenko~\cite{NovikovYakovenko:1999}.
+All these works rely on \emph{Hilbert's finite basis theorem}, whose algorithmic application appears already in the late 1990's work of Novikov and Yakovenko~\cite{NovikovYakovenko:1999}.
 For a one-letter input alphabet $\card \Sigma = 1$, Boreale and Gorla have used it to show decidability for well-behaved $P$-products~\cite[Theorem 4.1]{BorealeGorla:CONCUR:2021}.
 However, this relied on an additional technical condition, which we may call \emph{ideal compatibility}, which is satisfied by the notable products.
 Despite the fact that to date there is a single algorithmic approach to decide equivalence, it is not clear whether it would work for arbitrary \BAC~$P$-products, and whether ideal compatibility is necessary.